-- A maximum of one (1) directory is permitted per public entry door location. - b.
+- a.
+A maximum of one (1) directory is permitted per public entry door location. - b.
 The maximum size of each directory sign shall be 6 square feet. - c.
 The permitted signs may be located directly adjacent to the public entry door location, between 2'-0" and 8'-0" above the finished floor.

-3. Major Tenant Signage (atop building)
+3. Major Tenant Signage (atop an office / all commercial building)

 - a.
-A maximum of two (2) signs are permitted on each building, representing one (1) major tenant. - b.
-The maximum size of a major tenant sign shall be 150 square feet. - c.
+A maximum of four (4) signs are permitted on each building. - b.
+The maximum size of a major tenant sign shall be 200 square feet. - c.
 No more than one (1) sign per building façade shall be permitted. - d.
 A major tenant sign shall be located at the top floor of the building. - e.
-No portion of any major tenant sign may project above the roof line or parapet wall of the building.
+No portion of any major tenant sign shall project above the roof line or parapet wall of the building. - This sign type shall be comprised of channel letters.
+Box signs are not permitted.